Communication (NC) Higher

 - Part Time

 Communication (NC) is taught as an evening class.
-The sessions are classroom based, and are attended by students from a variety of Argyll College local centres.
+The sessions are classroom based, and are attended by students from a variety of UHI Argyll local centres.
 Some students will dial in to the classroom based sessions using the video conferencing software.

 Classroom sessions will include a variety of activities including individual work, group activities, whole class discussions and tutorials with your lecturer.